-Emoji symbols are widely used in online communication, particularly in instant messaging and on social media platforms.
-Existing research draws comparisons between the functions of emoji and those of gestures, with recent work extending a proposed typology of gestures to emoji, arguing that different emoji types can be distinguished by their placement within the modified text and by their semantic contribution (the linguistic inferences that they give rise to).
-In this paper, we present four experiments designed to test the predictions of this extended typology, the results of which suggest that emoji symbols indeed trigger the hypothesized linguistic inferences.
+Emoji symbols are widely used in online communication, including instant messaging and social media platforms (Dresner & Herring 2010).
+Existing work draws comparisons between the functions of emoji and those of gestures (see, for example, Gawne & McCulloch 2019), with a recent proposal by Pierini (2021) arguing that emoji symbols interact with the logical structure of the sentences that they modify in much the same way that gestures are argued to interact with logical operators in speech (Schlenker 2018).
+Pierini (2021) proposes to extend Schlenker's (2018) semantic typology of co-speech, pro-speech, and post-speech gestures to emoji symbols: co-text emoji are proposed to trigger cosuppositional inferences, pro-text emoji contribute at-issue content and can trigger standard presuppositions, and post-text emoji contribute supplements.
+In this paper, we present four experiments designed to test the predictions of Pierini's proposal, all of which suggest that emoji symbols indeed trigger the hypothesized linguistic inferences.
 The findings provide support for a semantic typology of emoji and contribute further evidence of the parallels between gesture and emoji.

-Keywords: emoji, gesture, projection, semantics, pragmatics, inferences, presupposition, supplements
+Keywords: emoji, semantics, pragmatics, presupposition, gesture, inferences